trulia/trulia-java-rets-client/README.md

-java-rets-client
+trulia-java-rets-client
 =================

-The Java RETS Client is a library used to access data on RETS compliant servers.
+The Trulia Java RETS Client is a library used to access data on RETS compliant servers.
 This is a fork of the [jrets](https://github.com/jpfielding/jrets) master branch, which it self is a fork of the [CART RETS client](http://cart.sourceforge.net/).